Multiple Databases in One Postgres Container

 Recently, some new Ruby Gems were released which aim to consolidate various supporting service for Rails such as Redis, into database backed systems.
 These gems are : solid_queue, solid_cache and solid_cable

-Here's how I setup SolidQueue and SolidCache.
+Here's how I setup SolidQueue, SolidCache and the SolidCable databases.
 Booko's databases run inside Docker containers now-a-days, so it makes sense for these new services to use Docker containers also.
 However, rather than having seperate hosts for each of SolidQueue and SolidCache, I want to use a single host.
 This lead to a new requirement for me - several databases inside a single PostgreSQL container.
-Running separate PostgreSQL containers per host makes no sense - attempting to split up the memory and CPUs across the two containers will invariably lead to wasted capacity.
-We'll be using the offical Postgres image, and the edoburu/pgbouncer images.
+Running separate PostgreSQL containers per host makes no sense - attempting to split up the memory and CPUs across the three containers will invariably lead to wasted capacity.
+We'll be using the offical Postgres image, and in the next post, the edoburu/pgbouncer image.

 Cristian Angulo's post, has done most of the hard work for the Postgres setup.
 We create an extra init script, and mount it within the docker-entrypoint-initdb.d